“I had a little freakout when my guitar broke last night,” said Captain Sensible during a sold-out show at Black Cat.

 There is something remarkable to The Damned beyond their incredibly smooth performance.
 The band, founded by Captain Sensible and Dave Vanian more than 40 years ago, remain incredible originals, offering enticing earworms that draw upon their foundation as the first English punk band to release a single but also extend that foundation with logical curves into new wave and goth.

-Most recently, The Damned sensibly got a little glam, hiring David Bowie and T. Rex producer Tony Visconti to helm Evil Spirits, an 11th studio ablum that became the first album by The Damned ever to crack the UK Top 10 charts.
+Most recently, The Damned sensibly got a little glam, hiring David Bowie and T. Rex producer Tony Visconti to helm Evil Spirits, an 11th studio record that became the first album by The Damned ever to crack the UK Top 10 charts.
 The Damned visited Black Cat on Oct.
-20 on tour in support of the new album, which provided them with some accessible new songs that nevertheless bore sophisticated and mature messages worthy of Dave Vanian’s remarkable voice.
+20 in support of the new album, which provided them with some accessible new songs that nevertheless bore sophisticated and mature messages worthy of Dave Vanian’s remarkable voice.

 Early in the show, The Damned performed “Standing on the Edge of Tomorrow,” the lead single from the new album, as well as follow-up single “Devil in Disguise” at the midpoint of the show.